thecodeassassin/influxdb.com/content/docs/v0.9/concepts/reading_and_writing_data.md

 ```

 ## Authentication
 Authentication is disabled by default.
 If authentication is enabled, user credentials must be supplied with every query.
-These can be suppled via the URL parameters `u` and `p`.
+These can be supplied via the URL parameters `u` and `p`.
 For example, if the  user is "bob" and the password is "mypass", then endpoint URL should take the form `/query?u=bob&p=mypass`.

 The credentials may also be passed using _Basic Authentication_.
 If both types of authentication are present in a request, the URL parameters take precedence.